lgfoltz/lgfoltz/README.md

 ---

 ## Currently Working on...
-* Distributed Software Systems - SER321
+* Crypto Arbitrage Bot
-* AWS Cloud Practioner Certification
+* Trade Tracking web-application (Equities, Derivatives, Cryptocurrency)

 <!--
 **lgfoltz/lgfoltz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.